CodeLikeAGirl18/compSys-e2019-pub/tools/macos.md

 Previous setup is obsolete and will be updated.
 If you have a description, please contact me.
 <!-- NOTE: The following is abo

-To use gdb on OS X you need it to be code signed.
+To use gdb on macOS you need it to be code signed.

 You can find an explanation of how to do it here:
   * [https://gist.github.com/hlissner/898b7dfc0a3b63824a70e15cd0180154](https://gist.github.com/hlissner/898b7dfc0a3b63824a70e15cd0180154)